It's a Crime (play-by-mail game): Reception and legacy

 Reviewer John F. Hainley stated in 1988 that It's a Crime was "a challenging and interesting game, but it may not be suited to everyone's taste's".
 He noted that although it appeared to be one of the least expensive PBM games available (at $1.50 per single turn in 1988), the phone coordination and diplomacy required meant that the "phone bills really went through the ceiling" during his experience in Game #12.

+In Issue 10 of Gateways, Craig Stallone called it a "very entertaining game built on a imaginative concept that is followed through very well."
+Stallone concluded, "for those who like to have a little nasty fun, once in a while, for those who can take the pressure of being the toughest dude in town, write away for your rules right now!
+Even as you read this, your turf is being eyed by the Savage Chihuahuas ..."

 Wayne Bootleg reviewed It's a Crime for Adventurer magazine and stated that "I am still playing It's a Crime as it's quick, easy to play and despite some very similar computer comments, entertaining, but I have given up all chance of winning or getting in the top 100 gangs.
 I have now settled back, content to pay my [cost] per turn and I leave the people who can afford it to become the winners."

 Stewart Wieck reviewed It's a Crime in White Wolf #10 (1988), rating it a 7 out of 10 and stated that "Despite [some gripes], I do suggest you try It's a Crime.
 Afterall, the first two turns are free."

 It's a Crime entered the play-by-mail field strongly, but settled to below-average player reviews in subsequent years.
 It won the Origins Award for Best Play-by-Mail Game of 1986.
 In 1987, it won the HG Wells Award and the CRASH Magazine Readers Award for Best PBM Game.
 In the November/December 1988 issue of Paper Mayhem, the game tied for #8 in the list of Best PBM Games of 1988.
 The game won a second Origins Award as well—for Best Play-by-Mail Game of 1989.
 In Paper Mayhem's July/August 1990 issue, in reader-generated ratings for playability, design, and product understanding, It's a Crime placed #61 out of 68 PBM games.
 In the September/October 1992 issue, it placed #80 of 84 games, and in the November/December 1994 issue it placed #71 of 72 games.
 The game did not appear on the Paper Mayhem ratings list in the January/February 1995 issue.